 - Managing hosted zones: You pay a monthly charge for each hosted zone managed with Route 53.

 - Serving DNS queries: You incur charges for every DNS query answered by the Amazon Route 53 service, except for queries to Alias A records that are mapped to Elastic Load Balancing instances, CloudFront distributions, AWS Elastic Beanstalk environments, API Gateways, VPC endpoints, or Amazon S3 website buckets, which are provided at no additional charge.

 - Managing domain names: You pay an annual charge for each domain name registered via or transferred into Route 53.

 Your monthly bill from AWS will list your total usage and dollar amount for the Amazon Route 53 service separately from other AWS services.

 Hosted Zones and Records

-Queries to Alias records are provided at no additional cost to current Route 53 customers when the records are mapped to the following AWS resource types:
+Queries for qualifying alias records are provided at no additional cost to Route 53 customers.
+You can create alias records for AWS resources, such as: